jquense/clank/README.md

 ### Default Object Composition

 In certain cases you may want to create an object Class with a default composition behaviour when extending or creating instances.
 Clank provides the `Constructor.setCompositionStrategy(spec)` method for doing just this.
-The provided `spec` should be an object that will be mixed into the instance or extension after all user provided compositions.
+The provided `spec` should be an object of `Descriptors` that will be mixed into the instance or extension after all user provided compositions.

     var Person = Clank.Object.extend({ traits: [ 'biped', 'hair'] });

-    //in the future traits will be concated together Person.setCompositionStrategy({
+    // in the future traits will be concated together Person.setCompositionStrategy({
       traits: Clank.concat()
     })